lao8n/leet_algos/approaches/dfs.md

 Use when:
 * Path finding (but don't care about shortest path) as more space efficient
-* For pre-order and post-order traversal
+* For pre-order, in order and post-order traversal
 * Topological sorting
 * Wider graphs (as opposed to deeper)